madschristensen99/openIO/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the app.
 The page updates automatically as you edit `app/page.tsx`.

+## AI Assistant

+- `/api/ai-chat` proxies chat requests to the OpenIO assistant with RAG-backed context.
+- Render the sidebar with `<AiChat page="builder" | "deploy" />` to share the chat UI between dapp pages.

 ## X402 integration

 The SDK files under `src/x402` expect the following environment variables: